Explore Dynamic Strength → Strength that moves

 What about dumbbells or kettlebells?

+They're useful later.
 Bands and bodyweight tools are lighter, safer, take up less space, and let you build strength gradually without intimidation.
-Add heavier equipment once consistency is established.
+For building strength that transfers to real life, dynamic strength training is worth exploring once the habit is established.
+Add heavier equipment once consistency is there.

 Is this enough for real progress?